tstrat/graphql-afternoon/README.md

 const server = new GraphQLServer({
   typeDefs,
   resolvers,
-  // optional context function that accesses the req object from express
+  // optional context function that accessesg the req object from express
   context: req => ({
     ...req.request
   })